Elderly Mobility Scale Calculator: Accurate Patient Assessment Tool

 - Patient's usual walking aid (if applicable)

-The elderly mobility scale calculator can streamline your assessment by automatically calculating scores from your input data, which reduces manual calculation errors.
+The elderly mobility scale calculator streamlines assessment by automatically calculating scores, reducing manual calculation errors.

 Before starting any assessment, prepare all equipment and ensure the environment is safe.
-Patient safety should be your top priority throughout the evaluation-have extra help available when needed and offer rest periods as required.
+Patient safety is your top priority.
+Have extra help available when needed and offer rest periods as required.

 Follow the standardized protocol that evaluates seven functional movements.
 Explain each task clearly to the patient before beginning.
-You should observe and score each movement according to established criteria without providing assistance unless safety requires it.
+Observe and score each movement according to established criteria without providing assistance unless safety requires it.

 Keep your verbal instructions consistent across all assessments to maintain standardization.
-If a patient needs their walking aid during the timed walking test, document this information alongside the score.
+If a patient uses a walking aid during the timed walking test, document this alongside the score.

-Plan approximately 15 minutes for the complete elderly mobility scale assessment.
-The actual time may vary based on your experience level and the patient’s mobility status.
+Plan approximately 15 minutes for the complete assessment.
+The actual time may vary based on your experience level and the patient's mobility status.

 Your space requirements include: